min2ha/ukwa-site/content/target/48103/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Why the EU's hypocrite-in-chief is a prime example of the hubris that could tear it apart

 Portrait of European Commission president Jean-Claude Juncker, following the exposure of his involvement in a major tax dodge scheme.